lucassarcanjo/graphql-learning/README.md

-# GraphQL using Apollo
+# GraphQL Learning

-My learnings about GraphQL using the Apollo Server implementation.
-You can found more thoughts at the `docs/` folder.
+My studies on GraphQL using Apollo Server to deeply understand the concepts behind it and learn how to deal with common problems in this structure.

+## Technologies

+- GraphQL
+- Apollo Server
+- Typescript
+- Express
+- DataLoader

-## Motivations
+## Objectives

-- Learn a new tech
+- [x] Create a basic structure with mocked data
+- [x] See the N + 1 problem in queries with lists
-- N + 1 problem
+- [x] Solve the N + 1 problem using Dataloader
+- [ ] Analyze the API requests and document this
+- [ ] Study about data modeling for graphql